andim/easyleed/doc/source/userdoc.rst

 Custom configuration
 --------------------

-Most of the default parameters of the algorithm as well as many .
-Copy `easyleed/default-config.py` to `config.py` and edit this file (it takes precedence over the former file).
+Most of the default parameters of the algorithm as well as many UI tweaks are controlled via a config file.
+Copy `easyleed/default-config.py` to `config.py` and edit this file (it takes precedence over the former file) for customization.